elkebir-group/phyolin/README.md

 EXECUTABLE | DESCRIPTION
 -----------|-------------
-`phyolin`  | estimate the false negative rate under a null model of a linear topology
+`phyolin`  | classify the pattern of evolution as linear or branched from a discretized single cell matrix |

 <a name="usage"></a>
 ## Usage Instructions